Grants to Individuals

 Please check the address for which you are applying is in our area of benefit before completing the form since we cannot accept applications from any roads that are not listed on our website on the Area of Benefit section.

 Applications should be made on the Individual Grant Application Form.
-Please try not to send handwritten forms since these can be very hard to read.
-If you need any support in filling in the application form, please contact the office and we can assist you.
+Please send completed forms to [email protected] If you need any support in filling in the application form, please contact the office and we can assist you.
 Applications can be submitted at any time and are currently considered on a 2 weekly basis.
 Applications are generally limited to one per year for individuals unless there are exceptional circumstances.
-Trustees have asked that beneficiaries and referral agencies should be mindful of environmental considerations when purchasing new white goods with grants awarded by the Trust and disposing of old items.

 When a grant has been awarded payment can either be made by bank transfer to the referring agency (our preferred method), by cheque to the referring agency or by bank transfer to the applicant directly.
 If a payment needs to be made directly to an applicant, their bank details will need to be provided by the referring agency and they will be responsible for ensuring that the grant is spent as intended and receipts are provided.